Connect with us

 It’s all or nothing for TNT and its hopes of defending the PBA Commissioner’s Cup kingship as it locks horns with the top-seeded NLEX in the quarterfinals’ opening salvo at the Ninoy Aquino Stadium later this evening.

-Game time is set at 5:15 p.m. in the very first matchup of the playoffs’ opening round, with all the attention drawn to no less than the reigning champions if they can stay alive for at least one more game in the conference.
+All the attention will be on the reigning champions, to see if they can stay alive for at least one more game in the conference.

-As is known, the midseason joust has offered little promise for the Tropang 5G, as they have yet to figure things out in terms of integrating Bol Bol’s style of play with the local talent and their overall system.
+The midseason joust has offered little promise for the Tropang 5G, who have yet to figure out how to blend Bol Bol’s style of play with the local talent and their overall system.

-They hardly got into a seamless flow during the eliminations, and things turned from bad to worse when they lost three consecutive games to finish the said round–capped by a 93-86 defeat to Barangay Ginebra just last Sunday.
+They failed to find rhythm during the eliminations, and things turned from bad to worse as they lost three straight games to end the round — capped by a 93-86 defeat to Barangay Ginebra just last Sunday.

-Such a form has inevitably sparked questions regarding their ability to go back-to-back, with their upcoming foes in the Road Warriors coming in with so much to prove and wanting, of course, to maximize their win-once incentive.
+That poor form has sparked questions about their ability to go back-to-back, while the Road Warriors are coming in with much to prove and a desire to maximize their win-once incentive.

 But Kings head coach Tim Cone thinks otherwise, saying that their long-time rivals may have forged the ideal pairing for themselves in the quarters.

-“From Coach Chot’s eyes… I don’t pretend to know what he thinks, but I think they played a good game; they wanted to play a good game; I don’t think it was a big deal that they lost,” the champion mentor opined after their bout.
+“From Coach Chot’s eyes… I don’t pretend to know what he thinks, but I think they played a good game.
+They wanted to play a good game.
+I don’t think it was a big deal that they lost,” the champion mentor commented after their bout.

-So, the Tropa have the advantage in that regard, and are crossing their fingers as well that history repeats itself over at the Road Warriors’ side.
+The Tropa have an advantage there, and are crossing their fingers that history repeats itself on the Road Warriors’ side.

-Their sister team had once failed to capitalize on a twice-to-beat advantage, particularly during the 2019 Governors’ Cup, where they were beaten twice by Christian Standhardinger and the eighth-seeded NorthPort in the quarters.
+Their sister team once failed to capitalize on a twice-to-beat advantage during the 2019 Governors’ Cup, where they lost twice to Christian Standhardinger and the eighth-seeded NorthPort in the quarters.

-The Batang Pier would go on to reach the semis with the Fil-German forward eventually taking home BPC honors, stealing all the glory away from an NLEX team that was then–and still is–looking for just its third Final Four appearance.
+The Batang Pier went on to reach the semis, with the Fil-German forward eventually taking home BPC honors.
+They stole all the glory from an NLEX team that was then — and still is — looking for just its third Final Four appearance.

 Still, the Casino Plus sportsbook sees the Road Warriors as a +5.5 underdog in the first game of the quarterfinals.
 The over/under is set at 198.0.